n8doogie/ELKSTACK/README.md

 - FileBeat
 - MetricBeat

-These Beats allow us to collect the following information from each machine:
+These Beats allow us to collect the following information from each machine and monitor them within the Kibana suite:
 - FileBeat allows for the collection and analysis of Log Data within selected regions of the virtual machines.
 It can provide users with the ability to monitor changes to log files.

 - EXAMPLE: (Syslog events by hostname [Filebeat System] ECS)